 Defined broadly, as any biological material obtained from a person including tissue, blood, urine and sputum; it also includes any derivative of these, such as cell lines.

 Any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes.

 The Australian Code for the Responsible Conduct of Research.

-Other investigators involved in a research project for which ethics approval is sought.
+Other investigators (in addition to the Chief Investigator) involved in a research project for which ethics approval is sought.
 Single or multiple co-investigators can be included on an ethics application and may not necessarily be RMIT staff or students.

-An ethics approval for human research granted by a non-RMIT HREC or other review body.
+An ethics approval for human research granted by a non-RMIT HREC or other human research ethics review body.

-Research that involves people, their data or their bio-specimens (i.e. saliva, blood, tissue etc.).
+Research that involves people, and/or their data, and/or or their bio-specimens (i.e. saliva, blood, tissue etc.).